What is myxomatous degeneration?

 Typically associated with the mitral valve prolapse condition, which can be described as myxomatous mitral degeneration, it tends to occur naturally as a person ages, sometimes causing symptoms and complications, especially later on in life.

-Many times, however, it is not harmful and does not cause significant problems, with patients totally unaware that they have the condition.
+Many times, however, the mitral degeneration is not harmful and does not cause problems, with patients totally unaware that they have the condition.

 What causes myxomatous degeneration?